midgardproject/proposals/Semantic Data/Implementation.md

 > **A:** Sure, we can.
 I just didn't think this will affect performance that badly.
 Hash-lookup is usually ultra-fast.
 Anyway, things that you propose probably belong to "RDF Namespaces registry" section of this document.

+> **comment(piotras):** It's not about hash lookup, becaue this is what is done on any bindings level.
+In core we have to implement property handlers from scratch.
+Keeping in mind stability of such implementation, reindexing properties (not db indices), prepared statements regeneration, db to property maps regeneration, etc. RDF Napmespaces registry section is highly related to properties if we want to provide common programming interface for other developers.

 2. Heuristics
 -------------